 I believe that this is profoundly wrong.
-The arts are not extras; they are essential, especially for a school like King’s and especially for our students – if we wish to prepare them well for college, career and most importantly a meaningful life.
+The arts are not extras; they are essential, especially for a school like King’s and especially for our students — if we wish to prepare them well for college, career and most importantly a meaningful life.
 There are capacities of mind and qualities of character that the arts are uniquely suited to impart.
-So before our students take the stage, I wanted to offer you five arguments in celebration of the arts.
+So allow me here to offer five arguments in celebration of the arts.

-You will see some remarkable individual performances and works this weekend – drawing and photographs, and other student works that will take your breath away.
-But most of the performances you are about to see now are the work of groups – and this is my second point.
+Over the years we have seen some remarkable individual performances and works by King’s students.
+But most of the performances we have seen are the work of groups — and this is my second point.
 An education in the arts teaches teamwork, collaboration and group creativity.
 Working as part of dance or theater troupe and ensemble, orchestra or design team requires that we learn to work together towards something that is greater than ourselves.
-We have – for better and for worse – a highly individualized concept of success, but success in life, at least in my experience, rarely happens alone or in isolation.
-As His Majesty noted in his Commencement address of 2012: “The greatest accomplishments, the deepest joys are shared.”
-The joy of art, like the joy of working in a school, is fundamentally a shared experience – between a reader and writer, a performer and an audience, and between the musicians and dancers themselves as they combine their talents and energies to create something that transcends the individual.
+We have — for better and for worse — a highly individualized concept of success, but success in life, at least in my experience, rarely happens alone or in isolation.
+As His Majesty King Abdullah II noted in his Commencement address of 2012: “The greatest accomplishments, the deepest joys, are shared.”
+The joy of art, like the joy of working in a school, is fundamentally a shared experience — between a reader and writer, a performer and an audience, and between the musicians and dancers themselves as they combine their talents and energies to create something that transcends the individual.

-An education in the arts also teaches us the value of practice – and, as it does, the value of failure.
-Schools, students, teachers and parents operate under tremendous pressure.
-A changing jobs landscape, including the fear of automation, and the sense that economic opportunity is shrinking has dramatically raised the stakes for high school.
-What parent, somewhere deep within themselves, does not fear for the future of their child?
+An education in the arts also teaches us the value of practice — and, as it does, the value of failure.
+What parents, somewhere deep within themselves, do not fear for the future of their child?
 Success, especially in school, has become all and everything, and for that reason there are few places in schools where children can make mistakes or stumble.
-There is no time for a misstep; the stakes are too high – with the result that young people may not develop the confidence, the resiliency and the patience that comes with not getting things right the first time.
-Yet making mistakes is, as everyone knows, an essential part of the learning process (one reason I have encouraged our faculty to teach for mastery and to develop in our students a growth mindset).
-The Irish playwright Samuel Beckett once wrote: “Ever tried.
+There is no time for a misstep; the stakes are too high — with the result that young people may not develop the confidence, resiliency and patience that comes with not getting things right the first time.
+Yet making mistakes is an essential part of the learning process (one reason I have encouraged our faculty to teach for mastery and to develop in our students a growth mindset).
+The Irish playwright Samuel Beckett wrote: “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”
-Learning to play a musical instrument, like learning to speak a language or developing excellence in athletics, requires long hours of practice; there are no short-cuts.
+Learning to play a musical instrument, like learning to speak a language or developing excellence in athletics, requires long hours of practice; there are no shortcuts.
 Practice leads to mastery, and practice is nothing less than the ability to move forward through continual failure and incremental improvement.
 When you practice an art, you learn how, as Beckett says, to “fail better” and you come to realize that there are very few things of value that do not require long hours of disciplined practice, trial and error.
-The skill, the ethic of practice may be one of the most important things a child can take from school, because once you have acquired it there is very little that, with patience and time, you cannot learn.
+The ethic of practice may be one of the most important things a child can take from school, because once you have acquired it there is very little that, with patience and time, you cannot learn.

 I do not need to tell you that many of these tests are divorced from the kinds of tasks that we confront in life or that they are profoundly artificial.
 They exist in school and for school, and only for school.

 Finally, the arts offer all of us a window into the beautiful.
 The way we talk about school tells a lot about what we value.
-I read about education a great deal, and I encourage our faculty to do so as well.
 We are living through a great age of school reform and innovation, driven by advances in online learning, cognitive science and educational research.
-Yet certain words have all but disappeared from the conversation about teaching and learning: words like wonder and awe, curiosity and enchantment – and beauty.
-We talk a great deal about critical thinking – and that is all to the good – but very little about appreciative thinking.
-Yet an education that neglects the study of the beautiful, that does not provide opportunities for the appreciation and the contemplation of the beautiful is an impoverished one.
+Yet certain words have all but disappeared from the conversation about teaching and learning: words like wonder and awe, curiosity and enchantment — and beauty.
+We talk a great deal about critical thinking — and that is all to the good — but very little about appreciative thinking.
+Yet an education that neglects the study of the beautiful, that does not provide opportunities for the appreciation and the contemplation of the beautiful, is an impoverished one.

 The study of works of art sharpen our perceptions; they help us see and hear with greater sensitivity.
-Earlier in the week my English class was exploring Roberts Frost’s famous poem “Stopping by Woods on a Snowy Evening,” and a student asked: “Why is this poem so celebrated?
+Early this year my English class was exploring Roberts Frost’s famous poem “Stopping by Woods on a Snowy Evening,” and a student asked: “Why is this poem so celebrated?
 Why has it endured?”
-In essence she was asking: “What’s the big deal here?”
 I could really only come up with one answer: because it is beautiful.
 When read carefully and with appreciation for craft, it stirs the soul and it explores eternal mysteries, confronting us with fundamental questions about the purpose and meaning of our lives.
-A great education should confront students with great works of art and literature from a range of cultures and traditions; it should develop a young person’s powers of perception and discrimination – and to see beauty in unexpected places: in science, math and scholarship.
+A great education should confront students with great works of art and literature from a range of cultures and traditions; it should develop a young person’s powers of perception and discrimination — and to see beauty in unexpected places: in science, math and scholarship.
 There are many capacities an engineer must possess, but I would hope that one of those is a capacity to apprehend beauty and to appreciate grace, form and color.
 A great education should provide ample opportunities for expression and performance; it should, in short, ask them to contemplate the beautiful.